Antioch, California: Public libraries

-The Prewett Library also serves Antioch and is located inside the Antioch Community Center, across the street from Deer Valley High School.
+The Prewett Library of the Contra Costa County Library system serves Antioch and is located inside the Antioch Community Center, across the street from Deer Valley High School.

 Media

 Antioch is served by the Antioch Press, published by Brentwood Press & Publishing Corporation.
 Antioch Press is a weekly newspaper that is published every Friday.
 The current circulation is just over 4,000.